WhatIsHeDoing/WhatIsHeDoing.DomainModels/README.md

 > A domain model is a system of abstractions that describes select aspects of a sphere of knowledge, influence,
 > or activity (a domain).
 The model can then be used to solve problems related to that domain.
 The domain model
-> is a representation of meaningful real-world concepts pertinent to the domain that need to be modeled in software.
+> is a representation of meaningful real-world concepts pertinent to the domain that need to be modelled in software.
 > The concepts include the data involved in the business and rules the business uses in relation to that data.

 The domain models in this library implement a contract that ensures they are validated, serialised and